Futurism: Italian Futurism

 Balla's Dynamism of a Dog on a Leash (1912) exemplifies the Futurists' insistence that the perceived world is in constant movement.
 The painting depicts a dog whose legs, tail and leash—and the feet of the woman walking it—have been multiplied to a blur of movement.
 It illustrates the precepts of the Technical Manifesto of Futurist Painting that, "on account of the persistency of an image upon the retina, moving objects constantly multiply themselves; their form changes like rapid vibrations, in their mad career.
 Thus a running horse has not four legs, but twenty, and their movements are triangular."
-His Rhythm of the Bow (1912) similarly depicts the movements of a violinist's hand and instrument, rendered in rapid strokes within a triangular frame.
+His Hand of the Violinist (1912) similarly depicts the movements of a violinist's hand and instrument, rendered in rapid strokes within a triangular frame.

 The adoption of Cubism determined the style of much subsequent Futurist painting, which Boccioni and Severini in particular continued to render in the broken colors and short brush-strokes of divisionism.
-But Futurist painting differed in both subject matter and treatment from the quiet and static Cubism of Picasso, Braque and Gris.
+However, Futurist painting differed in both subject matter and treatment from the quiet and static Cubism of Pablo Picasso, Georges Braque, and Juan Gris.
 As the art critic Robert Hughes observed: "In Futurism, the eye is fixed and the object moves, but it is still the basic vocabulary of Cubism—fragmented and overlapping planes."
 Futurist art tended to disdain traditional subjects, specifically those of photographically realistic portraits and landscapes.
 Futurists thought of "imitation" art that copied from life to be lazy, unimaginative, cowardly, and boring.
 While there were Futurist portraits—Carrà's Woman with Absinthe (1911), Severini's Self-Portrait (1912), and Boccioni's Matter (1912)—it was the urban scene and vehicles in motion that typified Futurist painting; Boccioni's The Street Enters the House (1911), Severini's Dynamic Hieroglyph of the Bal Tabarin (1912), and Russolo's Automobile at Speed (1913) for example.